 - food from buffets, smorgasbords, salad bars, or street vendors

 - house-made sauces and dressings that contain raw eggs

 - pre-prepared cold foods such as salads, unrefrigerated sandwiches, or sushi.

 If you're travelling overseas, take extra care.
 Some countries have very high rates of food poisoning.
 Water supplies may also be unsafe.

 Remember that even adding ice to your drink could be risky.

 Buy, handle, and store foods safely

 Besides choosing safer foods, if you have low immunity you need to make sure you buy, store, and prepare foods safely to avoid getting sick.

 Who to contact

-If you have questions about information on this page, email email@example.com.
+If you have questions about food for people with low immunity, email email@example.com